-The following is the key result from the solutions of GD, CGD, and CM. \begin{lemma}[cf.\ Propositions 5.1, 6.1, and Lemma 7.2 in \cite{saha2013nonasymptotic}] Assume that for a variable $\alpha$ the operator $\alpha \mapsto \alpha - \frac{\nabla f(\alpha)}{L}$ is monotonically increasing. \begin{enumerate} \item[(a)] If $u^{(0)}$ is a supersolution (subsolution, respectively) and $\{u^{(k)}\}_{k=1,2,\ldots}$ is the sequence of iterates generated by the GD algorithm, then for all $k\geq0$,
+The following is the key result from the solutions of GD, CGD, and CD. \begin{lemma}[cf.\ Propositions 5.1, 6.1, and Lemma 7.2 in \cite{saha2013nonasymptotic}] Assume that the operator $z \mapsto z - \nabla f(z)/L_H$ is monotonically increasing. \begin{enumerate} \item[(a)] If $u^{(0)}$ is a supersolution (subsolution, respectively) and $\{u^{(k)}\}_{k\geq1}$ is generated by GD, then for all $k\geq0$,